 The bigger lesson here is that, if you stand accused of a crime like Glendale DUI, you may be able to defend or deflect your charges by challenging the legalities of the police procedures used during your stop and arrest.
 Even if – objectively, technically speaking – you did have too much alcohol in your system – you can still get your charges dropped.
 If the process by which police investigated your driving, arrested and booked you was Unconstitutional — or if it otherwise did not follow “the rules” — you can beat back the charges and get your freedom back.

-To understand how to build a stiff, aggressive Glendale DUI defense, connect with the team here at the Kraut Law Group.
+To understand how to build a stiff, aggressive Glendale DUI defense, connect with the team here at the Kraut Criminal & DUI Lawyers.
 Mr. Kraut is a widely respected former prosecutor who maintains excellent relationships with stakeholders throughout the LA court system.